 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

 Please read the remainder of these instructions to authors and then click http://mc.manuscriptcentral.com/esp to navigate to the Earth Surface Processes and Landforms online submission site.
 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
-If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
+If you have reviewed or authored for Earth Surface Processes and Landforms since 2005 it is likely that you will have had an account created.

 File types.
-Preferred formats for the text and tables of your manuscript are .doc, .docx, .rtf, .ppt, .xls.
+Preferred formats for the text and tables of your manuscript are .doc, .rtf, .ppt, .xls.
 LaTeX files may be submitted provided that an .eps or .pdf file is provided in addition to the source files.
 Figures may be provided in .tiff or .eps format.